hujiaodigua/minigrep_study/README.md

-A minigrep command line software from gitbook -- Rust program language
+A minigrep command line software from gitbook -- The Rust programming language